Vijay-159/Code-Cheif-Activity-2/README.md

 # Code-Cheif-Activity-2
-#In the this I created a Code to Check
-1.Password Validation
-2.Phone Number Validation
-3.Url Validation

 #The below write code is to check the password is vaild or not
  This is the Algorothim I excuted
  Steps to execute program